This page is part of © FOTW Flags Of The World website

 cross - Order of Santo Domingo

-Flag of Aldeanueva de Santa Cruz, Spain (fotw)
+Flag of Aldeanueva de Santa Cruz, Spain

 CROSS OF THE ORDER OF THE KNIGHTS OF CHRIST (CROSS OF THE ORDER OF CHRIST'S KNIGHTS or OF CHRIST)

-A red cross pattée surmounted by a white Greek Cross being the former symbol of the medieval Iberian Order of the Knights of Christ (Ordem dos Cavaleiros de Cristo) which now forms the air force roundel of Portugal, and is often seen on the sub-national flags of both Portugal and Spain – a Cross of the Order of Christ, a Cross of the Order of Christ's Knights or a Christ’s Knight’s Cross - but see note below (also ‘cross pattée’, ‘Greek Cross 2)’, ‘roundel 1)’, ‘surmounted by’ and ‘voided
+A red cross pattée surmounted by a white Greek Cross being the former symbol of the medieval Iberian Order of the Knights of Christ (Ordem dos Cavaleiros de Cristo) which now forms the air force roundel of Portugal, and is often seen on the sub-national flags of both Portugal and Spain – a Cross of the Order of Christ, a Cross of the Order of Christ's Knights or a Christ’s Knight’s Cross – but see note below (also ‘cross pattée’, ‘Greek Cross 2)’, ‘roundel 1)’, ‘surmounted by’, ‘voided’)

 Clube de Futebol, Portugal Madeira, Portugal Ladoeiro, Portugal

-Flag of the Clube de Futebol “Os Belenenses”, Portugal (fotw); Air Force Roundel, Portugal (fotw); Flag of Lourosa, Portugal (fotw)
+Flag of the Clube de Futebol Os Belenenses, Portugal; Air Force Roundel, Portugal; Flag of Lourosa, Portugal

 Notes

-a) This not a voided cross, but is properly described in heraldic terms as “a cross pattée Gules surmounted by a cross-couped Argent” - as described and referenced above.
+a) This not a voided cross, but is properly described in heraldic terms as a cross pattée Gules surmounted by a cross-couped Argent – as described and referenced above.

 b) Later variants may be based upon a Latin rather that a Greek Cross as in the example shown below (see ‘Latin cross’).

-Săo Paulo
+São Paulo

-Flag of Săo Paulo, Brazil (fotw)
+Flag of São Paulo, Brazil

 CROSS OF THE ORDER OF THE KNIGHTS TEMPLAR